geropl/github-mcp-go/memory-bank/activeContext.md

    - Implementation will follow the standard development workflow with comprehensive testing

 4. Monitor the release process and address any issues that arise
+   - For future releases, follow the standardized process documented in [RELEASE.md](../RELEASE.md)

 ## Active Decisions